 In short, we think the answer is no; BBCOR test summary data does not prove which bat is best.
 It is helpful to some extent and interesting for sure.
 But, far too many factors go into the best BBCOR bat than safety laboratory exit speeds.

-Remember, too, that BBCOR testing is not a test of game performance but of exit velocity safety.
+Remember, too, that BBCOR testing is not a game performance test.
+Still, of exit velocity safety.
 Performance entails things like overall value, durability, and feel as well as actual barrel performance.
-Exit speed safety tests, on the other hand, simply control for a bat’s trampoline effect given certain conditions.
+Exit speed safety tests, however, control for a bat’s trampoline effect given certain conditions.

-When it gets down to the nitty gritty, differences in exit speed could be a compelling reason to go one way or the other.
+When it gets down to the nitty-gritty, differences in exit speed could be a compelling reason to go one way or the other.
 But, the real game speed changes in actual exit speed between performance bats are, at best, marginal.
-And comparing the small differences in top end BBCOR safety test results is an exercise in ridiculousness.
-Things like feel, durability and material mean so much more to a hitter when changes in exit speed are nominal.
+And comparing the minor differences in top-end BBCOR safety test results is an exercise in ridiculousness.
+Things like feel, durability, and material mean so much more to a hitter when changes in exit speed are nominal.

-One concept not captured by the data above, but should very much be in the conversation when discussing BBCOR bat test results, is the length of the sweet spot.
-Most BBCOR bats, even the very cheap ones, get darn close to the .500 BBCOR mark at the 6 or 6.5 inch.
-The considerable question is, how does a company expand the .499 performance to the outer reaches of the barrel.
+One concept not captured by the data above but should very much be in the conversation when discussing BBCOR bat test results is the length of the sweet spot.
+Most BBCOR bats, even the very cheap ones, get close to the .500 BBCOR mark at the 6 or 6.5 inch.
+The considerable question is, how does a company expand the .499 performance to the outer reaches of the barrel?
 That is the real trick of bat manufacturing.

-Exit speeds are recorded from 6 pitches from several different parts of the barrel.
+Exit speeds are recorded from 6 pitches from several parts of the barrel.
 The pitch, from a cannon, is traveling around 134mph.
 The bat is stationary.
-The speed of the ball after contact is measured and used to calculate the batted ball coefficient of restitution or, BBCOR.
+The speed of the ball after contact is measured and used to calculate the batted ball coefficient of restitution or BBCOR.

-You can read way more then you ever wanted to know about the BBCOR test restrictions on the NCAA’s backroom site.
+You can read way more than you ever wanted to know about the BBCOR test restrictions on the NCAA’s backroom site.

-Smaller companies will tell you that the big companies don’t release the data because they, the big companies, are marketing companies not bat companies.
-Big companies will tell you they don’t release the data because BBCOR test results are not the true indicator of the best bat.
+Smaller companies will tell you that the big companies don’t release the data because they are marketing companies, not bat companies.
+Big companies will tell you they don’t release the data because BBCOR test results do not accurately indicate the best bat.
 They also don’t want consumers to get bogged down in the minutia of BBCOR bat testing.
-[Neither, apparently now, do small companies either. 😉 ] Instead, big companies expect the feel, durability, customer service and size variety compelling reasons for you to consider their bat.
+[Neither, apparently now, do small companies either. 😉 ] Instead, big companies expect the feel, durability, customer service, and size variety to be compelling reasons for you to consider their bat.

-We would argue, to small and big company alike, if your bat is good enough, then release the data.
+We would argue, to small and big companies alike, if your bat is good enough, then release the data.
 Let the consumers decide what information is useful for our own purposes.
-Of course the point of marketing is to try and control the narrative, so we aren’t holding our breath waiting for others to release their BBCOR test summary data.
+Of course, the point of marketing is to try to control the narrative, so we aren’t holding our breath waiting for others to release their BBCOR test summary data.

 But, three cheers for RICO bats.
-Hopefully they start an industry trend.
+Hopefully, they will start an industry trend.